jonatan-kazmierczak/articles/mark-of-the-beast.md

 ### Important points
 * *the beast* forces all people, regardless of their status, to receive *the mark*
-* people cannot buy or sell unless they have *the mark* - *the name of the beast or the number of its name*
+* all people are forced by the beast *to receive the mark* - *the name of the beast or the number of its name*
+* people without *the mark of the beast* face difficulties with buying and selling

 ### Explanation
-*Note*: the term *centrally controlled*, used below, means controlled within a country, group of countries (i.e. European Union) or worldwide.

 * *the beast* is described in details in [Revelation 13](https://biblehub.com/niv/revelation/13.htm)
-* *the mark on the right hand or on the forehead* represents service - person having *the mark* makes a choice to serve *the beast*;
+* *the mark on the right hand or on the forehead* represents service and support - person having *the mark* makes a choice to serve or to support *the beast* - by thoughts, words or actions;
 the contrary is mentioned in [Revelation 7:3](https://biblehub.com/niv/revelation/7.htm):

 > “Do not harm the land or the sea or the trees until we put *a seal on the foreheads of the servants of our God*.”

-* person without *the mark of the beast* faces difficulties - with buying, selling, getting and keeping the job or travelling to other countries

-Some of the current aspects of *the mark of the beast* are:
+Some of the physical aspects of *the mark of the beast* are:

 1. centrally controlled and monitored transaction / payment solutions (often the only accepted ones):
    * dedicated mobile phone applications
-   * payment cards: credit / debit
+   * payment cards
+   * digital currencies
-1. centrally controlled and monitored vaccination certificates / passports (more and more often required to get / keep the job, to travel to other country, to join an event, etc.)
+1. centrally controlled and monitored vaccination certificates (required in more and more countries for a person to do a shopping, enter restaurant or attend an event)

+*Note*: the term *centrally controlled*, used above, means controlled within a country, group of countries (i.e. European Union) or worldwide / globally.

 ## Summary
 Even if you have *the mark of the beast*, you can still get rid of it.
+You should do it as quickly as only possible.
 It's worth of every effort; [Revelation 20:4-6](https://biblehub.com/nkjv/revelation/20.htm) says:

 > And I saw thrones, and they sat on them, and judgment was committed to them.
 Then I saw the souls of those who had been beheaded for their witness to Jesus and for the word of God, who had **not worshiped the beast or his image, and had not received his mark on their foreheads or on their hands**.
 And they lived and reigned with Christ for a thousand years.